nuxt/eslint/README.md

   </a>
 </p>

-Collection of [ESLint](https://eslint.org)-related packages for Nuxt ✨
+Collection of ESLint-related packages for Nuxt, provides project-aware, easy-to-use, extensible and future-proof integrations.

+Refer to the [documentation](https://eslint.nuxt.com) for more details.

 ## Packages